wp-plugins/cpt-bootstrap-carousel/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A custom post type for choosing images and content which outputs Bootstrap Image Carousel (slider) from a shortcode.
+A custom post type for choosing images and content which outputs Bootstrap Image Carousel (slider) from the [image-carousel] shortcode.

 == Description ==

-A custom post type for choosing images and content which outputs a [carousel](http://twitter.github.io/bootstrap/javascript.html#carousel) from [Twitter Bootstrap](http://www.getbootstrap.com) using a shortcode.
+A custom post type for choosing images and content which outputs a [carousel](http://twitter.github.io/bootstrap/javascript.html#carousel) from [Twitter Bootstrap](http://www.getbootstrap.com) using the shortcode `[image-carousel]`.

 The plugin assumes that you're already using Bootstrap, so you need to load the Bootstrap javascript and CSS separately.